Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

 \subsection{Phase diagram for avalanches}

-To decide whether an avalanche occurs or not, we consider two quantities: 1) the number of spheres inside the system $N_{in}$; and 2) the spheres that migrate outside the system $N_{out}$ immediately after a given extraction.
-Both quantities are a function of the \textit{extraction number} $n$, which represents the umpteenth sphere extracted from the system.
-The maximum value of $N_{out}$, which occurs at $n = n_{max}$, is the parameter selected to define the \textit{migration rate} $r_m$ as:
+To decide whether an avalanche occurs or not, we consider two quantities: the number of spheres inside the system $N_{in}$; and the spheres that migrate outside the system immediately after a given extraction, $N_{out}$.
+Both quantities depend on the \textit{extraction number} $n$: the umpteenth sphere extracted from the system.
+The parameter defining the \textit{migration ratio} $r_m$ is: were the maximum is taken along the whole extraction sequence.
+We consider that $r_m> 0.8$ constitutes an avalanche.
+Figure \ref{fig:GlobalResults}a presents the ratio $r_m$ as a function of $\theta$ for three system sizes ($W=8d,24d,40d$), where we draw a dashed line for the avalanche criterion.
+Figure \ref{fig:GlobalResults}a shows that for a fixed angle $\theta$, in general, bigger systems imply bigger spheres migrations (bigger $r_m$ values).